keuller/gserver/README.md

 Simple GO Web Server
 ====================

-The idea behind this utility is to instantiate a simple Web server to provide a current directory as static dir.
+The idea of this utility is start a simple Web server to provide a current directory as static dir.
 This utility was written in Golang, that means you can run it in Windows, Linux and OSX.

 Motivation